John C. Lechleiter

 John C. Lechleiter (born 1952) is an American businessman and chemist.
-He served as the President, Chief Executive Officer and Chairman of the Board of Directors of Eli Lilly and Company from April 2008 to December 2016.
+He served as president, chief executive officer, and chairman of the board of directors of Eli Lilly and Company from April 2008 to December 2016.

-John Lechleiter's successor is David Ricks who assumed the role of president and CEO in January 2017.
-He is the eldest of nine children of Jeanne and John H. Lechleiter.
+Early life and education

 Lechleiter first participated in laboratory research in a summer research program at the University of Minnesota in 1974.
 Lechleiter received a Bachelor of Science in Chemistry from Xavier University in 1975.
 He went on to receive a master's degree and a PhD in organic chemistry from Harvard University in 1980 after studying on a National Science Foundation Fellowship.
 His thesis advisor was Dr. Paul A. Wender.